Gene Mauch: Legacy

 Writing in 1980, fellow manager Alvin Dark called Mauch "the best manager in baseball today", praising the fact that "he's an active manager and a great competitor".
 Dark particularly admired Mauch's ability to encourage players that were not doing well, or reprimand a star player if necessary.
 Tommy John noted that he "knew the baseball rule book better than anyone in baseball," calling him a "brilliant strategist" and "one of the most astute bench managers I ever saw."
 However, John also noted that "he never won a pennant because he didn't understand pitching."
 Mauch thought a pitcher could easily be replaced with a pitching machine.

 Mauch ultimately served as a manager in 26 seasons (with 24 as full-time manager), and he had a winning record in twelve of those seasons.
 On July 27, 1987, he lost his 2,000th game as a manager, becoming the third manager to ever do so (since then, three more managers have joined him).
+As of the end of the 2023 season, Mauch has the fifth-most losses (2,037) as a manager, while ranking 15th in wins (1,902) and tenth in games managed (3,942).

 He managed his nephew Roy Smalley III during his tenure with the Minnesota Twins.
 Smalley's father, Roy Jr., married Mauch's sister, Jolene.
 Roy Jr. and Mauch grew up and played sandlot baseball together in Los Angeles, California.